vishalmangla/run-buddy/README.md

-# Run-Buddy
+# Run Buddy, Inc

 ## Purpose
 A website that offers fitness training services.

 ## Built With
 * HTML